buck06191/user_manual_for_me/README.md

 ## The best ways to communicate with me

-If I'm deep in a code hole, probably with my noise-cancelling headphones on, it's worth dropping me a message if you want to chat, mainly so I can drag myself out of the hole and re-adjust which I'll really appreicate.
+If I'm deep in a code hole, probably with my noise-cancelling headphones on, it's worth dropping me a message if you want to chat, mainly so I can drag myself out of the hole and re-adjust which I'll really appreciate.
 If it's an urgent request or I've forgotten about a planned meeting, please just grab me and I'll get straight on to it!

 In terms of actual communication, I'm a fan of gentle bluntness - it's a very Yorkshire way of doing things.
 If you can be direct and polite about something I generally much prefer it.
 I also tend to practice what I preach, so if I am being a bit too direct feel free to tell me and I'll make sure I dial it down.